BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Jomiastony/README.md

 It helps ensure that your message is clear, accessible, and easily understood by a wider audience, especially those without technical expertise.
 Technical jargon can confuse or alienate readers, reducing the effectiveness of your communication.

 ## 6. "Start" is a familiar, everyday term, while "initiate" might sound formal or overly technical to many readers.
-For example: "Click Start the application" is clear to most users, while "Click Initiate the application" might cause confusion, especially for non-technical readers.
-Simplifying terms reduces cognitive load and ensures quicker understanding.

 "Start" is a familiar, everyday term, while "initiate" might sound formal or overly technical to many readers.
-For example: "Click Start the application" is clear to most users, while "Click Initiate the application" might cause confusion, especially for non-technical readers.
-Simplifying terms reduces cognitive load and ensures quicker understanding.
+Simplifying terms reduce cognitive load and ensures quicker understanding.

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 ## 10. What are some best practices for creating effective headings and subheadings?